-EnteroclysisSmall bowel enema; CT enteroclysis; Small bowel follow-through; Barium enteroclysis
+EnteroclysisSmall bowel enema; CT enteroclysis; Small bowel follow-through; Barium enteroclysis; MR enteroclysis

-Enteroclysis is an x-ray examination of the small intestine that looks at how a liquid called contrast material moves through the small intestine.
+Enteroclysis is an imaging test of the small intestine.
+The test looks at how a liquid called contrast material moves through the small intestine.

 How the Test is Performed